travis-ci/docs-travis-ci-com/blog/_posts/2012-03-11-announcing_haskell_support_on_travis_ci.md

 ## Travis' Eleven

-Today we are happy to announce support for the 11th language supported on Travis CI: Haskell.
+Today we are happy to announce support for an 11th language on Travis CI: Haskell.
 Known for its concision and very advanced type system, Haskell has been attracting some of the brightest minds in the programming languages research community for a couple of decades.

 Haskell can be found in [code analysis tools](http://vimeo.com/6699769), [DSLs for cryptographic algorithms](http://corp.galois.com/cryptol/),